 Figure 4.
 Stronger consultants result in worse judge accuracy.
-(Left) Win rate vs Best-Of-N for consultants by assignment.
+(Left) Win rate vs best-of-N for consultants by assignment.
 Incorrect consultants become relatively more persuasive than the correct consultants when under optimisation.
-(Middle) Judge Accuracy vs Best-of-N: While optimising the consultants to be more persuasive, the overall accuracy of consultancy decreases.
+(Middle) Judge Accuracy vs best-of-N: While optimising the consultants to be more persuasive, the overall accuracy of consultancy decreases.
 (Right) Consultancy accuracy against win rate.
 We take a larger set of consultants (including those with critique-and-refinement augmentations) and demonstrate that as consultants improve their win rate, the accuracy of the consultancy protocol degrades.
 For p-values less than 0.05, we fit a line of best fit augmented with an extra data point: 50% accuracy at a win rate of 100%.
 We use GPT-4-Turbo as a judge.

 Figure 5.
-Different judges produce different ratings and accuracies for the same debates.
-We evaluate three different judges on the same debates.
-We find GPT-4-Turbo is the strongest judge, achieving higher judge accuracy for all debaters.
-We use Claude 2.1 as the zero reference policy for each judge's set of ratings.
+Different judges produce different ratings and accuracies for the same self-play debates.
+We find that GPT-4-Turbo is the strongest judge, achieving higher accuracy for all debates.
+Claude 2.1 is set as the zero reference policy.